hankemeierlab/mzQuality/README.md

 The `doAnalysis` function will perform the following steps:

-1. Calculate the ratio between the compounds and assigned internal standards
+1. Calculate the ratio between the compounds and assigned internal standards,
 2. Perform batch correction using the pooled study quality control samples (SQC),
 3. Calculate the percentage of background signal compared to the study samples,
-4. Calculate the matrix effect, calculate the ratio of the QC sample,
+4. Calculate the matrix effect,
+5. Calculate the ratio of the QC sample,
-5. Calculate the presence of the compounds in the samples,
+6. Calculate the presence of the compounds in the samples,
-6. Calculate the median area of the compounds in the samples,
+7. Calculate the median area of the compounds in the samples,
-7. Suggest Internal Standards based on the calculated values.
+8. Suggest Internal Standards based on the calculated values.

 If known concentrations for calibration lines have been supplied, the `doAnalysis` function will also calculate the concentrations and the